-Another accusation against me and The Social Contract Press, of which I am the publisher, is that we reprinted Jean Raspail's novel, The Camp of the Saints.
-For this, the SPLC designated The Social Contract Press a "hate group."
+Another accusation against me and the social contract press, of which I am the publisher, is that we reprinted Jean Raspail's 1973 novel, The Camp of the Saints.
+For this, the SPLC designated the social contract press a "hate group."
 But we simply brought the novel back into print.
 Our reprint appeared at the same time The Atlantic Monthly ran its December 1994 cover story on The Camp entitled "Must It Be the Rest Against the West?" by Matthew Connelly and Paul Kennedy.
 The latter is a professor of history at Yale University.
 We felt this controversial novel should be available for interested parties to read.

-If the Social Contract Press as reprinter of the

-book is racist and a hate group, then certainly the original publisher, Editions Robert Laffont in Paris merits the same appellation.
+If the Social Contract Press is racist and a hate group for reprinting Raspail's book, then certainly the original publisher, Editions Robert Laffont, in Paris, merits the same appellation.
 And so does the American publisher, who arranged for the translation into English: Charles Scribner & Sons.
 The SPLC has not mustered the courage to characterize either of these publishers as "racist" or "hate groups."
 Don't hold your breath until they do.

-There is a final point in "The "Puppeteer" article I wish to answer.
+There is a final point in "The Puppeteer" I wish to answer.
 The anonymous author of the SPLC story states on page 47 that "Tanton declined to be interviewed for this story."
-Further, on page 50 that "Tanton declined to answer ... a series of other questions faxed him by the reporter at his request."
+Further, on page 50 that "Tanton declined to answer...a series of other questions faxed him by the Reporter at his request."
 This would be damaging if true, but it is not true.
-I did reply.
+To see the questions faxed to me, and my reply, see Appendix B, endnote 1.
 Obviously my answers were not what the SPLC wanted to hear.
 You're welcome to judge the veracity of their general approach from this deliberate deception.

-What is the SPLC?
+What Is the SPLC?

 "The Puppeteer" appeared in the Summer 2002 issue of Intelligence Report, the house organ of an organization known as the Southern Poverty Law Center (SPLC), founded and headed by one Morris Dees.
 The SPLC is an advocacy group whose stated mission is to expose the activities of "hate groups."
 Though they don't specifically say so, the SPLC focuses its attention solely on groups that operate on the political right.
-If one is looking for information about the activities of groups like the Nation of Islam, Movimiento Estudiantal Chicano de Aztlan (MEChA - a small hard-left Hispanic group), or any other organization that espouses hate from the left, they would be well advised to look elsewhere, because the SPLC does not address these groups.
+If one is looking for information about the activities of groups like the Nation of Islam, Movimiento Estudiantil Chicano de Aztlan (MEChA-a small, hard-left Hispanic group), or any other organization that espouses hate from the left, they would be well advised to look elsewhere, because the SPLC does not address these groups.

-The SPLC, which has raised hundreds of millions of dollars "outing" organizations they deem to be right-wing hate groups, was itself "outed" in the November 2000 issue of Harper's Magazine which, unlike the Intelligence Report, is a venerable and independent mainstream publication whose authors sign their articles.
-According to contributing editor Ken Silverstein in an article entitled, "The Church of Morris Dees," the SPLC is little more than a direct mail outfit that has raised heaps of money hyping hate crimes - real and imagined - while doing virtually nothing for the victims.
+The SPLC, which has raised hundreds of millions of dollars "outing" organizations they deem to be right-wing hate groups, was itself "outed" in the November 2000 issue of Harper's Magazine, which, unlike the Intelligence Report, is a venerable and independent mainstream publication whose authors sign their articles.
+According to contributing editor Ken Silverstein in an article entitled "The Church of Morris Dees," the SPLC is little more than a direct mail outfit that has raised heaps of money hyping hate crimes-real and imagined-while doing virtually nothing for the victims.
+The resulting "Letters to the Editor" are in the February 2001 issue of Harper's Magazine.
+The Intelligence Report does not print letters to the editor.